John Winter Crowfoot: Palestine

 That same year, still in his early fifties, John Crowfoot succeeded John Garstang as Director of the British School of Archaeology in Jerusalem.
 This enabled him and his wife Molly, at long last, to engage in archaeology full-time.
 He retained the directorship until his retirement in 1935.

-Between 1928 and 1930 John Crowfoot directed the BSAJ-Yale University excavation of more than a dozen 5th- and 6th-century Christian churches at Jerash (Gerasa) in Trans-Jordan.
+Between 1928 and 1930 John Crowfoot directed the BSAJ-Yale University excavation of more than a dozen 5th- and 6th-century Christian churches at Jerash (Gerasa) in the Emirate of Transjordan.
 This broke with the prevailing "obsession" with the Old Testament among archaeologists in Palestine and their desire "to prove it true", i.e., that the words of the Old Testament could be taken as the literal truth.
 Under his guidance there was a shift to examining what survived of early Christian archaeology, which was "rich in architecture, art, epigraphy and the classical roots of Western society" (R.W.
 Hamilton).

 From 1931 to 1935 John Crowfoot directed the Joint Expedition of the BSAJ, PEF, Harvard University and the Hebrew University at Samaria-Sebaste.
 These excavations made it possible to reconstruct the "dramatically changing fortunes" of this provincial capital of the ruler Omri and his son Ahab through twenty centuries, with the successive cultural contributions of Assyrians, Persians, Greeks, Romans, Byzantines and Crusaders.
 Three large volumes of the findings from this site were published, between 1938 and 1957.

 In the words of the Palestine Exploration Fund, "Crowfoot's work in this period was of the greatest importance for Levantine archaeology, with major contributions to the understanding of the Iron Age ceramic sequence, the eastern terra sigillata, and pioneering work on early churches".

 From 1945 to 1950 John Crowfoot was Chairman of the Palestine Exploration Fund.